 Are you interested in developing a water-smart landscape for your home or property?
 The WaterSense Water-Smart Landscapes guide (14 pp, 2.3 MB, About PDF) can get you started.
 Choosing the right plants, supporting soil health, and proper maintenance are all keys to water-smart landscapes.
 Consider the following suggestions to create a landscape that has curb appeal and is easy to maintain.

 If you're designing a new landscape or rethinking your current one, the WaterSense Water Budget Tool can help you plan your landscape for water-efficiency and tell you if you have designed a landscape that will use an appropriate amount of water for your climate.

 Use regionally appropriate, low water-using and native plants.

 Once established, these plants require little water beyond normal rainfall.
 Also, because native plants are adapted to local soils and climatic conditions, they rarely require the addition of fertilizer and are more resistant to pests and diseases than are other species.
 Be careful when selecting exotic species, as some may be invasive, which may require more water and could displace native plants.
-For more information on appropriate plant choice, visit these listings of native or regionally-appropriate plants.

 Group plants according to their water needs.